Accreditation and Academic Programs

 New York University

-Carnegie Mellon Universityity
+Carnegie Mellon University

-Hazardous Materials, Eye Protection, and other safety measures
+Hazardous Materials, Eye Protection, and Other Safety Measures

-Missouri statute Section, 170.005.1, requires every student, teacher and visitor to wear an industrial quality eye protective device when participating in or observing any of the specific courses in schools, colleges, universities or other educational institutions.
-Protective eyewear can be purchased at the campus Art Store.
 The Bureau of Fire Protection inspects KCAI buildings on a regular basis and KCAI is compliant with city fire codes.
 Permits for inspections are posted in each building upon completion annually.
 Copies of the Safety Kleen profile for hazardous waste pick-up are available in the plant services office.
 Buildings with hazardous chemicals have labels indicating such.

 Higher Education Emergency Relief Fund (HEERF)